One of the simplest ways to enhance your sex life is to find a lubricant you love.

 ✖️ Latex condoms.

-If you are, however, choosing between the two, condoms should take priority over coconut oil, therefore, you should always opt for a water-based lube to stay on the safe side.
+However, if you are choosing between the two, condoms should take priority over coconut oil; therefore, you should always opt for a water-based lube to stay on the safe side.

 ✖️ Sex toys.

 Plastic and TPR sex toys aren’t oil-compatible.